nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 ### Installing Minikube

 I'll be showing steps to install Minikube on macOS using `brew`.
-If you're running Windows, Your best bet is to refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+If you're running Windows, your best bet is to refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 You'll need a hypervisor to run Minikube on.
 I chose VirtualBox, and installing it was easy as running: